keu/docs/software/role-permission-reference.md

 - `deployment.config.delete`: Delete the Deployment
 - `deployment.userRoles.update`: Update Deployment-level permissions for users within the Deployment
 - `deployment.teamRoles.update`: Update Deployment-level permissions for Teams within the Deployment

-### Root user

-A root user is assigned all available Astronomer Software permissions.
-There can only be one root user for each Software installation.
-See [Manage the root user](manage-root-user.md).